sagemath/sage-archive-2023-02-01/src/doc/en/developer/coding_in_other.rst

           1
     ...

-From looking at the output, notice that our wrapper function will need to parse the string represented by :math:`L` above, so let us write a separate function to do just that.
-This requires figuring out how to determine where the coordinates of the points are placed in the string L. Python has some very useful string manipulation commands to do just that.
+From looking at the output, notice that our wrapper function will need to parse the string represented by `L` above, so let us write a separate function to do just that.
+This requires figuring out how to determine where the coordinates of the points are placed in the string `L`.
+Python has some very useful string manipulation commands to do just that.

 ::